webdev-ka/webdev-ka/README.md

 - 👋 Hi, I’m Kratika Agarwal
-- My primary Github account- https://github.com/kratikaagarwal
+- My second Github account- https://github.com/kratikaagarwal

 <!---
 webdev-ka/webdev-ka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.